tapwork/Swift-Style-Guide/README.md

 ### Use of Self

 For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.
+There is one exception for not using `self`: You can use `self` for properties to distinguish between properties and a local `let`.
 Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closure expressions (as required by the compiler):

 ```swift